hitechcoding/strict-form-mapper-bundle/docs/accessors.md

     }
 }
 ```

-The value of ``write_error_message`` will be rendered as translated field error when ever TypeError exception is thrown.
-If you leave it empty, you must provide ``NotNull`` constraint that will deal with it.

 With these 2 callables, you have solved the problems above.
 Your entity is now ready to be used in strict mode.